sandrios/sandrios-firebase-chat/README.md

 ### Advantages

 1. Free tier of firebase will easily support 50 users per month (based on user activity)
-2. Move firebase to spark plan and scale your chat to 10K users for ~$1/month
+2. Move firebase to spark plan and scale your chat to 5K MAU for ~$1/month
 3. Flexible with cloud functions
 4. Works with most apps because of firebase just out of the box